anchor54/redis/README.md

 This is a fully functional Redis clone implemented in Go that supports:
 - Basic key-value operations with expiration
 - List data structure operations
-- Stream data structure with XADD and XRANGE commands
+- Stream data structure with XADD, XRANGE, and XREAD commands
 - RESP (REdis Serialization Protocol) parsing and response formatting
 - Thread-safe operations using mutexes and concurrent data structures
+- Blocking stream reads with timeout support

 ## Implemented Commands